AndrewStanton94/impress.js/README.md

 ### new features

   - **presenter console** (press `c` in the presentation)

-   The presenter console shows speaker notes, current and next step of the presentation, wall clock and time since start (clicking on the timer will reset it), and the current screen ID.
+    The presenter console shows speaker notes (see below), current and next step of the presentation, wall clock and time since start (clicking on the timer will reset it), and the current screen ID.
 Keys `=` and `-` will make the speaker notes bigger and smaller.

     Open the presenter console by pressing `c`, then move the new browser tab/window on your laptop screen while the presentation is on the projector.

+  - **speaker notes**

+    For any step, you can put notes for yourself (or anybody who's presenting the presentation) in `<div class='stepnotes'>...</div>` preceding that step;
+    these notes show up in the presenter console or in the remote control.

   - **multiscreen support**

    You can have a single presentation spanning multiple screens (either with coordination over open tabs or with coordination over a websockets `impress-server`).

    To select the presentation screen of the current window, either put "screen=id" in the query of the URI, or press '0'-'9' to select one of the first 10 declared screens.

    There is also a multiscreen console (opened by pressing `s` in a presentation) which allows you to preview the various screen configurations in a single browser window.

    If I haven't created a YouTube screencast already, bug me about it.

   - **step groups useful for styling** (e.g. for showing whole groups of steps when one of them is active)

     example: in normal impress.js, if the current step has `id="a"`, the body will have the class `impress-on-a`; with groups, if the current step also has `data-group="b c"`, the body will have the classes `impress-on-b` and `impress-on-c` as well

   - **skipped steps** (steps with the class `skip`)

     this is useful to have content positioned by impress.js (with data-x, data-y etc.) but not constituting a step – e.g. when there is a big picture where various steps zoom in on parts of it

   - (tweak) key [up] goes to step with id "**mainoverview**" (if present, else to previous step like normal) – this is for good access to presentation overview, together with clicking it will then allow quick navigation

   - **blank steps** (added in demo CSS)

     because sometimes it's useful in a presentation to hide everything and just talk

 ### impress.js API changes